Meredith Eskoff

 What advice would you give to students currently attending NIU?

 Don't be afraid to ask questions.
-Specifically, in advising, if you don't ask things like, "can I minor, or double major," you would never know if that was possible.
+Specifically, in advising, if you don't ask about topics such as minors and double majors, you would never know if that was possible.
 And you never know what something like a minor could add to a resume.
+And don't forget to join at least one club!
+There are so many to choose from.
+You never know who you will meet or what doors will be opened for you.

-In what ways do you see your colleagues help foster student success?
+In what ways do you see your colleagues help student success?

 Not only do I see how great the advisors within the College of Business work together as a team, but I also see how great our advisor network is across campus.
 Whenever a student looks to change majors, it is awesome to see their advisor reaching out to other departments to connect the student with their possible new college, rather than let them figure it out alone.